Eahora AM200 Review

 The AM200 comes with a Key-Disp KD986 "Intelligent E-Bike color LCD" screen.
 This display is centered in the handlebar over the stem in an easy-to-see location.
 The screen measures 2-inches wide x 3-inches tall and shows all of your important ride information at a glance with bright white numbers and green graphics on a dark background.
 In the center of the screen, your current speed is displayed in large numbers surrounded by a green circle that works like the dial of a speedometer.
 The top right corner of the screen has a small battery graphic that represents the remaining battery charge with a percentage shown numerically alongside the graphic.
 Across the bottom of the screen are three data fields.
 In the center, the current pedal assist setting is shown as a number 0-3 (default settings).
 To the left is the trip distance indicator, and on the right is the odometer which can be switched to max speed, average speed, or elapsed time if you prefer.
 The screen also has a motor power indicator (how much power it is using), a headlight indicator, and a USB indicator.
 The screen's brightness can also be adjusted in the display settings, along with several other parameters including units (metric or imperial).

 The remote is attached to the handlebar alongside the left grip.
 The remote has a total of 5 buttons that control all of the functions of the bike and are also used to adjust the display and advanced settings.
 The use of the controls is intuitive, but they don't have the best ergonomics.
-The power button is used to turn the display power on and off. the + and - buttons are used to shift between the bike's pedal assist settings or to access the display's menu.
-Pressing and holding the - button also engages the bike's walk-assist mode.
+The power button is used to turn the display power on and off.
+The + and - buttons shift between the bike's pedal assist settings and are also used to access the display's settings.
+To engage the bike's walk-assist mode, press and hold the - button.
 The headlight button turns the bike's headlight on or off, while the i button switches between the data fields displayed (odometer, max speed, average speed, or elapsed time) on the bottom right of the screen.
 Detailed instructions for the display can be found on the Eahora website and are helpful should you choose to adjust any of the bike's advanced settings.
 The throttle paddle is situated between the remote and the left grip and is very easy to reach and press with the thumb.
 Pressing the paddle down engages the throttle, and holding it for five seconds turns on the cruise control.

 Ease of Assembly